 Having valid and efficient samples in each country is crucial to the quality and integrity of the study.
 The accuracy of the survey results depends on the quality of the sampling information available, and particularly on the quality of the samples.
 TIMSS developed procedures and guidelines to ensure that the national samples were of the highest quality possible.
-Standards were established and well-documented for coverage of the target population and participation rates.
+Standards were established and well documented for coverage of the target population and participation rates.
 For the most part, the national samples were drawn in accordance with the TIMSS standards, and achievement results can be compared with confidence.
 Countries that deviated from the guidelines are specially noted in this report.

-What Was the Nature of the Mathematics Test and Background Questionnaires?
+What Was the Nature of the Science Test and Background Questionnaires?

 A particular challenge for TIMSS 2003 was updating the set of frameworks underlying the assessments.
-The publication entitled TIMSS Assessment Frameworks and Specifications 2003 serves as the basis of TIMSS 2003 and beyond.3 It describes in some detail the mathematics and science content to be assessed in mathematics and science.
-Topic areas are elaborated with objectives specific to the eighth and fourth grades.
-In general, the mathematics topic areas are number, algebra, measurement, geometry, and data.
+The publication entitled TIMSS Assessment Frameworks and Specifications 2003 serves as the basis of TIMSS 2003 and beyond.
+It describes in some detail the mathematics and science content to be assessed in mathematics and science.
+Content areas are elaborated with objectives specific to the eighth and fourth grades.
+In general, the science content areas are life science, chemistry, physics, earth science, and environmental science.

 Developing the TIMSS tests for 2003 was a cooperative venture involving all of the NRCs during the entire process.
 The TIMSS & PIRLS International Study Center began the process with an item-writing workshop for NRCs and their colleagues.
-Through a series of efforts, countries then submitted items that were reviewed by mathematics subject-matter specialists.
+Through a series of efforts, countries then submitted items that were reviewed by science subject-matter specialists.
 Participating countries field-tested the items with representative samples of students, and all of the potential new items were reviewed by the Science and Mathematics Item Review Committee.
 The NRCs had several opportunities to review the items and scoring criteria.
-The resulting TIMSS 2003 mathematics tests contained 194 items at the eighth grade and 161 items at the fourth grade.
+The resulting TIMSS 2003 science tests contained 189 items at the eighth grade and 152 items at the fourth grade.

-3 Mullis, I.V.S., Martin, M.O., Smith, T.A., Garden, R.A., Gregory, K.D., Gonzalez, E.J., Chrostowski, S.J., and O'Connor, K.M.
+Mullis, I.V.S., Martin, M.O., Smith, T.A., Garden, R.A., Gregory, K.D., Gonzalez, E.J., Chrostowski, S..J, and O'Connor, K.M.
 (2003), TIMSS Assessment Frameworks and Specifications 2003 (2nd Edition), Chestnut Hill, MA: Boston College.

 The TIMSS frameworks developed 1995 also were used for 1999.
-See, Robitaillle, D.F., McKnight, C.C., Schmidt, W.H., Britton, E.D., Raisen, S.A., and Nicol, C. (1993), TIMSS Monograph No. 1: Curriculum Frameworks for Mathematics and Science, Vancouver, BC: Pacific Educational Press.
+See, Robitaillle, D.F., McKnight, C.C., Schmidt, W.H., Britton, E.D., Raisen, S.A., and Nicol, C. (1993), TIMSS Monograph No. 1: Curriculum Frameworks for Mathematics and Science, Vancouver, BC: Pacific Educational Press